brugal/wolfcamql/README-wolfcam.txt

 * alias, unalias, and unaliasall  same as quake live

+* cg_thawGibs  number of gib particles for freezetag thaw effect
 * cg_gibColor  for the color of the gib particle emitted
 * cg_gibSparksColor  for the color of the spark trail
 * cg_gibSparksSize